 The web application handling the initial GET request reads the query string and shows one of the users referenced.
 It seems to delete it from the query string, so that when the URL is rendered in the form, only the second one is left.
 This can be seen in the HTML snippet above.
 Both parameters should be removed from the URL after it has been read.
 Because the second one isn’t, and because of the fact that when the form gets submitted the query string takes precedence over the body of the request, the application is tricked into using different usernames in different steps of the web intent flow.

 I thought that this was a very interesting web parameter tampering attack.
-Twitter has since fixed the vulnerabilities.
+Twitter has since patched all of the vulnerabilities.
 The follow form no longer accepts two screen_name parameters, and other intents no longer accept a screen_name parameter on their success pages.
-Twitter was quick to address my bug submission.
+Twitter was quick to address my bug submission and did a great job of deploying a patch.
+Kudos to them.